 The carrying amounts of the Company's certain financial instruments, including cash equivalents, accounts payable and accrued expenses and other current liabilities approximate fair value due to their relatively short maturities and market interest rates, if applicable.
-Refer to Note 4 regarding the fair value of the Company's available-for-sale securities.
+For more information, refer to Note 4 regarding the fair value of the Company's available-for-sale securities.